-More women at the greatest need are being supported to have care by the same midwife throughout their pregnancy, to have continuity of care.
-Research shows us that this improves outcomes for women, birthing people, and their babies.
-We will continue to work with our maternity services to implement further continuity teams.
 Dorset HealthCare plays an important role in delivering the Children and Young People's Public Health Service.
-They have a dedicated clinical lead for nutrition who focuses on healthy eating for children and young people aged 0-19.
+They have a person called a clinical lead for nutrition who focuses on healthy eating for children and young people aged 0-19.